 Conclusions

-This report is a basic summary and user guide with interpretation the code that we have developed.
+This report is a basic summary and user guide with interpretation of the code that we have developed.
 As we have previously stated, there has not been a real effort that can build on the powers and robustness of OpenStack to achieve a high programmability of the networks.
 In addition, there has been no effort publicly shared, that would discuss the needs and advantages for fully automating the processes of backing up and creating the networks from the start.
 This is extremely handy for the reproducing of results in the area of empirical research.
 In addition, it can be used powerfully as a backup and recovery mechanism for corporations that deploy OpenStack, with its wide current adoption in the market.
 Other critical use-cases of our effort is the field of education, enabling higher education organizations to encourage hands-on work with the ability of providing complex architectures that the students can import and use with ease.

 Added to the above is the fact that our backup is produced in the XML format, which makes it easier to use such files in other third party applications.
 Adhering to the standards used by the W3C for information sharing using XML stresses the versatility of our architecture.